 you live in or near a city where there are lots of lights at

-night, it may not be easy for you to do much stargazing, since night
+night, it may not be easy for you to do much stargazing, since

-you should get ready to learn the night
+greatly increase, and you should get ready to learn the night

 sky.
-If you do

-such an area, the first thing you should do is identify a good
+If you do live near such an area, the first thing you

-be easy to get to and have
+the daytime.
+This area should be easy to get to and have

 the best view possible of the sky all around the horizon.

-pick a location where it is safe to

-and be at night, and
+pick a location where it is safe to get to and be at night, and

 always let an adult know where you are going before you

 leave.
 Never compromise your safety!

 well after sunset to see how it looks at night.
 If the

-view of the sky is

-ready to do some observing.
+view of the sky is good, get ready to do some observing.